Skip to contents

 Usage

-The goal of mlr3forecast is to extend mlr3 to time series forecasting.
-This is achieved by introducing new classes and methods for forecasting tasks, learners, and resamplers.
-For now the forecasting task and learner is restricted to time series regression tasks, but might be extended to classification tasks in the future.
+For now the forecasting task and learner are restricted to time series regression, but may be extended to classification in the future.

 Native forecasting learners are provided by packages such as forecast, smooth, prophet, and tscount.